cdbdev/python-doc/doc/python_loops.md

-# 1. The "problem"
+# 1. Introduction
-Loops have their use, but they also have several disadvantages:
+The most common type of loop is the **for loop**.
+These loops have their use, but they also have some disadvantages:

 - multiple levels of indentation (especially with nested loops)
 - code readability suffers in large blocks
 - can be slow

+In case you encounter one of the above issues, there are several alternatives.

+# 2. List Comprehension
+List comprehension provides an alternative approach of making lists. ...

-## 1.2 So what makes a loop in Python any slower than it would be in native machine code?
+## Appendix A: So what makes a loop in Python any slower than it would be in native machine code?
-It’s often necessary to work with very large datasets.
+It’s often necessary to work with **very large datasets**.
 Those large datasets get read directly into memory, and are stored and processed as Python arrays, lists, or dictionaries.

 Working with such huge arrays can be time consuming; really that’s just the nature of the problem.
 You have thousands, millions, or even billions of data points.
 Every microsecond added to the processing of a single one of those points can drastically slow you down as a result of the large scale of the data you’re working with.